Platelet Inventory Management with Approximate Dynamic Programming: Simulation-Based ADP

 \item Choice 2: $x_j, \, x_j^2, \quad j=1, \dots, m-1,$

 \item Choice 3: $x_j, \, x_j^2, \, x_j^3, \quad j=1, \dots, m-1,$

-\item Choice 4: $x_j, \, x_j^2, \, x_jx_k, \quad j,k = 1, \dots, m-1, \, k \ne j.$ \end{enumerate} Due to the piece-wise linear structure of the wastage cost, we first consider simple linear functions in Choice 1 and then gradually include more complex functions such as quadratic, cubic, and interaction functions in other choices.
-Similar to the exact value function, the approximation structure \eqref{BF_approx} is generally nonconvex due to the nonconvex structure of $v_1(\tau, \sum_{i=1}^{m-1}x_i)$ with positive setup cost and quadratic basis functions considered in Choices 2-4.
-We note the tradeoff between the approximation and computation complexity.
-Although including higher order basis functions would reduce the bias of approximation, it requires tuning more parameters and hence adds to the computational complexity of the algorithm.
+\item Choice 4: $x_j, \, x_j^2, \, x_jx_{j'}, \quad j,j' = 1, \dots, m-1, \, j\ne j.$ \end{enumerate} Although including higher order basis functions could reduce the function approximation error, it requires tuning more parameters and hence adds to the computational complexity of the algorithm.
 Therefore, we prefer not to include them unless they significantly improve the performance.
 In Section \ref{perfbasisfun}, we examine the performance of the above choices using small problem instances for which we can exactly solve the problem.
+In Section \ref{app:basisfunctions} of the Online Appendix, we provide an analytical justification for excluding higher-order basis functions for a special case of the problem.